konflux-ci/architecture/ADR/0027-container-images.md

 ###### Scheduled Builds

 Since image updates are based on how active our repos are, there is the risk that over time, as code stabilizes and/or enters maintenance mode, the triggers for rebuilds will be less frequent which will cause the images to degrade.
-To avoid this, component teams should also ensure there are scheduled, weekly builds in place
+To avoid this, component teams should also ensure there are scheduled, weekly builds or builds driven by renovatebot or dependabot in place.

 ###### New Components